eguilser/Portfolio-WebPage/README.md

-# 🛍️ **Web Development TFG: Multi-Language E-Commerce Platform**
+# 🛍️ **Web Development Project: Multi-Language E-Commerce Platform**

-Welcome to my **Web Development TFG** repository!
+Welcome to my **Web Development Project** repository!
 This project showcases a comprehensive e-commerce platform developed as part of my final engineering project.
 It highlights my expertise in **full-stack web development**, utilizing various technologies and programming languages to create a responsive, dynamic, and feature-rich application.

 ---